VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 To address this reliability concern, you can configure your `vmagent` to send their metrics to [VictoriaMetrics Cloud](https://victoriametrics.com/products/cloud/) instead of, or in addition to, your main monitoring system.
-By decoupling `vmagent` monitoring from the main infrastructure, you ensure that you have a reliable, cloud-based backup to monitor the health and performance of your `vmagent`s.
+By decoupling `vmagent` monitoring from the main infrastructure, you ensure that you have a reliable, cloud-based backup to monitor the health and performance of your `vmagent` instances.
 This approach provides an independent stream of metrics that remains available even if your primary monitoring infrastructure goes down.

-This setup enhances the reliability of your monitoring solution by ensuring that you can still track the performance and state of `vmagent`s even during monitoring infrastructure outages.
+This setup enhances the reliability of your monitoring solution by ensuring that you can still track the performance and state of `vmagent` instances even during monitoring infrastructure outages.
 You can detect and react to growing queues or other issues promptly, reducing the risk of metrics loss.
 Just add appropriate alerting rules in VictoriaMetrics Cloud to notify you of any issues.